shopsys/shopsys/docs/cookbook/adding-a-new-email-template.md

 Each variable is added with the `addVariable(string $variable, string $label, $context, $required)` method.

-- `$variable` is variable placeholder
+- `$variable` is a variable placeholder
-- `$label` is readable name to describe the meaning of the variable to the user
+- `$label` is a readable name to describe the meaning of the variable to the user
 - `$context` defines where the variable is applicable and can have one of these values:
     - `MailTemplateVariables::CONTEXT_BOTH` – variable can take place in the subject and body (default)
     - `MailTemplateVariables::CONTEXT_BODY` - variable can take place in the body only
     - `MailTemplateVariables::CONTEXT_SUBJECT` - variable can take place in the subject only
 - `$required` defines where the variable is required and can have one of these values:
     - `MailTemplateVariables::REQUIRED_NOWHERE` - variable is optional (default)
-    - `MailTemplateVariables::REQUIRED_BOTH` - variable have to be present in the body and in the subject
+    - `MailTemplateVariables::REQUIRED_BOTH` - variable has to be present in the body and in the subject
-    - `MailTemplateVariables::REQUIRED_BODY` - variable have to be present in the body
+    - `MailTemplateVariables::REQUIRED_BODY` - variable has to be present in the body
-    - `MailTemplateVariables::REQUIRED_SUBJECT` - variable have to be present in the subject
+    - `MailTemplateVariables::REQUIRED_SUBJECT` - variable has to be present in the subject

-When we have the variables ready, the last step is to register variables with proper mail template.
+When we have the variables ready, the last step is to register variables with the proper mail template.
 This can be done in `config/services.yaml` file

 ```yaml